unstoppablecarl/downsync/src/markdown/downsync-rules.md

 ### Scan Action

-Any Action with a **SCAN** effect is a Scan Action.
+Any Action labeled "\[SCAN\]" is a Scan Action.
-When performing a Scan Action, a Scan Check may be performed for each ROF of the Scan Action.
+When performing a Scan Action, a Scan Check may be performed for each point of the Scan Action's ROF.
-Before each Scan Check declare the target of the Scan Action.
+Before each Scan Check declare the target of the Scan Check.
 Each Scan Check must be resolved before the next.
-Each Scan Check of a Scan Action may have the same or different targets.
+Each Scan Check may have the same or different targets.

 #### Scan Check

-When a Unit performs a Scan Check, select an enemy Ping within the Scan Action Range and resolve a Scan Roll against it.
+When a Unit performs a Scan Check, select an enemy target within the Scan Action's Range and perform a Scan Roll against it.
 Scan targets do not need to be in LOS but must be in range.

-**Scan Roll** = 2d6 + SCAN stat + mods vs Ping **DEF**.
+**Scan Roll** = 2d6 + SCAN stat + mods vs **Target Defense**.

+If the target is a Unit the **Target Defense** is equal to its DEF stat.

+If the target is a Ping the **Target Defense** depends on its Signature.

 | Ping Signature | DEF (Defense) |
 |----------------|---------------|